 In terms of shower water, pH levels can affect the health of your skin and hair.
 If the water is too alkaline, it can cause dryness and irritation, and make your hair feel brittle.
 Conversely, water that is too acidic can strip your skin of its natural oils and cause irritation.
 Testing the pH levels of your shower water can help you determine if it is suitable for your specific skin and hair needs.
 You can purchase pH testing strips or kits at most home improvement or water testing supply stores.

-Related Post: How Long After LASIK Can I Shower?
-Tips for a Safe Postoperative Recovery
+Related Post: How Long After Using Drano Can I Shower?
+A Guide to Safe Drain Cleaning Practices

 The Pros and Cons of Water Softeners: Is It Worth the Investment?